amandabee/fundamentals-of-numeracy/lecture/numeracy.md

 |New York City| 5.1  | -22%
 |Denver       | 6.2  | +18%

+### Tell me about it!

 Denver's murder rate was 22% higher than New York's.
 NYC's murder rate is 18% lower than Denver's.

-(There were 18% fewer murders in NYC)
+Were there 18% fewer murders in NYC?

 NOTES:
 We're going to round them off.
 So we could say that in 2012, Denver's murder rate was 22% higher than New York's -- the "than" says we're using NYC as our base.
 So the difference in the rates is 22% of NYC's rate.
 Or that NYC's murder rate is 18% higher than Denver's.